Multiphase Modelling and CAPRAM

-Within the aqueous-phase chemistry mechanism, particular emphasis was given to chemical processes of organic compounds and radicals such as NO3, OH, SO4-, Cl2-, Br2-, CO3- as well as peroxy radicals.
-In contrast to other existing aqueous-phase mechanisms, CAPRAM 4.0 also includes reactions of organic compounds with up to 4 carbon atoms (alcohols, carbonyls, carboxylic acids) besides the common C1-C2 chemistry.
-In the mechanism, a detailed reaction scheme concerning sulfur(IV) oxidation by radicals, transitional metal ions (iron, copper and manganese), peroxides and ozone is included.
+To simulate the complex tropospheric multiphase system, the spectral air parcel model SPACCIM (SPectral Aerosol Cloud Chemistry Interaction Model; Wolke et al., 2005) is employed, which has been developed within the modelling department.
+The currently applied multiphase mechanism combines the gas-phase mechanism MCMv3.3.1 (Master Chemical Mechanism; mcm.york.ac.uk) and the in-house aqueous-phase mechanism CAPRAM 4.0 (Chemical Aqueous Phase Radical Mechanism, Bräuer et al., 2019).
+The phase transfer of soluble species is treated in the model following the approach of Schwartz (1986).
+Within the aqueous-phase chemistry mechanism, particular emphasis is given to chemical processes of organic compounds and key atmospheric radicals such as NO3, OH, SO4-, Cl2-, Br2-, CO3- and peroxy radicals.
+In contrast to many existing aqueous-phase mechanisms, CAPRAM 4.0 includes reactions of organic compounds with up to four carbon atoms (alcohols, carbonyls, carboxylic acids), extending beyond the commonly represented C1-C2 chemistry.
+The mechanism also contains a comprehensive reaction scheme for sulfur(IV) oxidation involving radicals, transition metal ions (iron, copper and manganese), peroxides and ozone.

 References: